lbighetti/guia.elm-lang.pt/book/README.md

 <!--
 **Elm is a functional language that compiles to JavaScript.** It competes with projects like React as a tool for creating websites and web apps.
 Elm has a very strong emphasis on simplicity, ease-of-use, and quality tooling.
 -->
-**Elm é uma linguagem funcional que compila para Javascript.** Ele compete com projetos como React para criação de páginas e aplicações web.
+**Elm é uma linguagem funcional que compila para Javascript.** Ele compete com projetos como o  React para criação de páginas e aplicações web.
 Elm possui uma forte ênfase em simplicidade, facilidade de uso e qualidade de ferramentas.

 <!--
 This guide will: